 When I first approached Maria to do an interview on long distance caregiving, she looked puzzled and then refused.
 Wanting to e respectful of her privacy, I didn’t press the matter, although I was surprised at her response.
 She paused for a moment, sensing that I wanted to know why she denied my interview request about long distance caregiving, and then she explained, “I’m not a caregiver.
 You should ask someone who does this for a living.”

 It was then that I understood her hesitation.

-Like a lot of caregivers who are caring from afar, Maria suffered from long distance caregivers guilt and didn’t see herself in that role, especially since, living in Canada, she was half a world away from her two sisters and her mother Patricia, who lived in the Philippines.
+Like a lot of caregivers who are caring from afar, Maria suffered from long distance caregivers guilt and didn’t see herself in that role of distance caregiving, especially since, living in Canada, she was half a world away from her two sisters and her mother Patricia, who lived in the Philippines.
 In Maria’s mind, her sister Leticia was the primary caregiver since Leticia had sacrificed having a family and career in order to take care of their mother full-time.
 Anything she did to support her sisters’ caregiving efforts was just part of what it meant to be a good sister and good daughter.

 The doctor would explain to Leticia what was going on with her mother and Leticia would relay the information back to Maria, almost as soon as she got home.
 Together, Maria and Leticia would discuss Patricia’s symptoms, the doctor’s feedback, and the steps they would need to take going forward to make sure their mother made a full recovery.